Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

 I have also implemented the search functionality in my [github repo](https://github.com/Abhiroop/HaskAl) which actually unifies the above 2 functions into an even higher abstraction, but the above examples should drive the thought to your head.

-The above implementations from Heinrich Apfelmus' amazing blog on Finger Trees.
+The above implementations are from Heinrich Apfelmus' amazing blog on Finger Trees.
 However the code in his blog does not type check.
 I believe he wanted to expose the ideas majorly.
 I made sure the code mentioned here does type check with GHC 7.10 and it actually required some effort to fix the types.
-And adding a new typeclass actually did modify the type signature quite a bit and those signatures will tell you a lot about the relation between these structures.
+And adding a new typeclass actually did modify the type signature a bit and those signatures will tell you a lot about the relation between these structures.
 You can go through the code [here](https://github.com/Abhiroop/HaskAl/blob/master/FingerTree.hs).
 I urge interested readers to actually study the [original paper](http://www.staff.city.ac.uk/~ross/papers/FingerTree.pdf) by Ralf Hinze and Ross Patterson and it actually happens to be one of the more accessible papers on functional programming and Haskell.